yohangz/packer-cli/README.md

 # Target build process to support browser compliant bundling if yes
 Are you building a browser compliant library?
 Yes

+# This options will generate a NodeJS CLI tool project.
+Are you building a node CLI project?
+No

 # You can chose from the browser compliant flat bundel formats options list.
 What's the build bundle format you want to use? umd
 - umd